 When choosing a domain name, it is important to help customers go beyond the mere URL of your website.
 In the coming years, domain names will become the backbone of the brand.
 Before registering a domain name, work must be done in advance to ensure that it meets the needs of customers in the long term.
-In this blog we’ll see what’s the best way to buy a domain name and what are the key points one must remember while buying a new domain.
+In this blog, we’ll see what’s the best way to purchase a new Domain and what are the key points one must remember while purchasing a new domain.

 Key points to remember

-In case you’re having trouble finding the best way to buy a domain name, to help you, here are 10 tips to consider before purchasing a domain name.
+In case you’re having trouble finding the best way to purchase a new Domain, to help you, here are 10 tips to consider before purchasing a domain name.

 1. View competitors

 View the domain names of competitors and customers’ industry leaders.
 Please note that the keywords they include and their domain extension – everything to the right of the dot (also called a TLD).
 Customers who run bicycle shops may find relevant domain names, including some bike, bicycle or cycle variants.